Parviz Abdullayev

 Parviz Abdullayev is an Azerbaijani professional kickboxer and former sanshou athlete who is an honored Sport Master of Azerbaijan.
-A 3-time WAKO PRO world champion, he has competed for the likes of ACB, where he is the current Welterweight Kickboxing champion, and in sanshou, he is a multiple time medalist at the World Cup, and was a national champion in the sport.
+A three-time WAKO PRO world champion, he has competed for the likes of ACB, where he is the current Welterweight Kickboxing champion.
+In sanshou, he is a multiple-time medalist at the World Cup, and was a national champion in the sport.

 Early life

-Parviz Abdullayev was born in Azerbaijan, Aghdam, on January 5, 1986.
-He had his early education in Agdam then graduated from middle school No. 250 in Baku.
-In 2003 he got admitted into the Faculty of History at Baku State University.
+Abdullayev was born in Azerbaijan, Aghdam, on January 5, 1986.
+He had his early education in Agdam, then graduated from middle school No. 250 in Baku.
+In 2003 he was admitted into the Faculty of History at Baku State University.

-In 2010 Parviz Abdullayev was declared as one of the top 10 athletes of the year in Azerbaijan.
+In 2010 he was declared as one of the top 10 athletes of the year in Azerbaijan.

-Parviz Abdullayev was rewarded with a new apartment for his success in sport by President of Azerbaijan, Ilham Aliyev.
-Parviz Abdullayev has been leading his "Cobra" kickboxing club since 2011.
+Abdullayev was rewarded with a new apartment for his success in sport by President of Azerbaijan, Ilham Aliyev.
+He has been leading his "Cobra" kickboxing club since 2011.

 He is a contributor at Sport Healthy Centre of Ministry of Ministry of Emergency Situations since 2013.
 He represents Gabala Sport Club.
 He is married and has 2 sons.
 He is training his son Yusif in boxing.